 Xero guarantees the soles of these sandals for 5000 miles, although it pays to read the fine print.
 If you do manage to wear down to 1mm thick at the heel or the ball of the foot (not an edge), they’ll replace them with the same product but give you a 60% discount.
 Er…um.
 In other words, you’ll pay manufacturer cost and shipping.
 They do however guarantee the sandals against manufacturer defects for 24 months from the date of purchase with proof of purchase.

 Comparable Stream Crossing/Camp Sandals

 If you are looking for a really lightweight, compact camp shoe that can double as a river crossing shoe, I can recommend the Xero Shoes Z-Trail Sandals.
 They pack flat in your backpack and they’re very lightweight.
 They dry quickly and can be worn with socks, making them a great sandal for stream crossings or in camp.

-Disclosure: The author purchased this productEditor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author purchased this productEditor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 About the author

 - xero shoes as camp shoes